octobercms/docs/3.x/extend/system/plugins.md

 <a id="oc-dependency-definitions"></a>
 ## Dependency Definitions

-A plugin can depend upon other plugins by defining a `$require` property in the [Plugin registration file](#oc-registration-file), the property should contain an array of plugin names that are considered requirements.
+A plugin can depend upon other plugins by defining a `$require` property in the plugin registration file, the property should contain an array of plugin names that are considered requirements.
 A plugin that depends on the **Acme.User** plugin can declare this requirement in the following way:

 ```php
 namespace Acme\Blog;